cashfree/cashfree-pg/docs/PaymentMethodCardInPaymentsEntityCard.md

 `func (o *PaymentMethodCardInPaymentsEntityCard) HasCardNetworkReferenceId() bool`

 HasCardNetworkReferenceId returns a boolean if a field has been set.

+### GetInstrumentId

+`func (o *PaymentMethodCardInPaymentsEntityCard) GetInstrumentId() string`

+GetInstrumentId returns the InstrumentId field if non-nil, zero value otherwise.

+### GetInstrumentIdOk

+`func (o *PaymentMethodCardInPaymentsEntityCard) GetInstrumentIdOk() (*string, bool)`

+GetInstrumentIdOk returns a tuple with the InstrumentId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInstrumentId

+`func (o *PaymentMethodCardInPaymentsEntityCard) SetInstrumentId(v string)`

+SetInstrumentId sets InstrumentId field to given value.

+### HasInstrumentId

+`func (o *PaymentMethodCardInPaymentsEntityCard) HasInstrumentId() bool`

+HasInstrumentId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)